RasaHQ/rasa/saras/e2e/data/step1_get_started_e2e.md

 <U> Yep
     <B> Which tool are you migrating from?
 <U> switch to [rasa](product)
     <B> Sorry, but we don't have a migration guide for that tool yet.
 You can still follow the [tutorial](https://rasa.com/docs/rasa/user-guide/rasa-tutorial/) to build a Rasa assistant based on your existing one, though!
-Is there anything else I can help you with?
+    <B> Is there anything else I can help you with?
 ## just switch
 <U> I want to switch from [tensorflow](current_api) to [rasa](product)
     <B> Sorry, but we don't have a migration guide for that tool yet.
 You can still follow the [tutorial](https://rasa.com/docs/rasa/user-guide/rasa-tutorial/) to build a Rasa assistant based on your existing one, though!
-Is there anything else I can help you with?
+    <B> Is there anything else I can help you with?
 ## just switch
 <U> switch to [rasa](product)
     <B> Which tool are you migrating from?
 <U> I want to switch from [tensorflow](current_api) to [rasa](product)
     <B> Sorry, but we don't have a migration guide for that tool yet.
 You can still follow the [tutorial](https://rasa.com/docs/rasa/user-guide/rasa-tutorial/) to build a Rasa assistant based on your existing one, though!
-Is there anything else I can help you with?
+    <B> Is there anything else I can help you with?
 ## just switch
 <U> switch
     <B> Which tool are you migrating from?
 <U> migrate to [rasa](product)
     <B> Sorry, but we don't have a migration guide for that tool yet.
 You can still follow the [tutorial](https://rasa.com/docs/rasa/user-guide/rasa-tutorial/) to build a Rasa assistant based on your existing one, though!
-Is there anything else I can help you with?
+    <B> Is there anything else I can help you with?
 ## new to rasa/bots, explain stack
 <U> how do i get started
     <B> To determine how I can help you best, I'm going to ask you a few questions.
 Let's go.
 Are you new to Rasa?